 HSS/UDM stores authentication data and subscription data of IMS subscribers.
-When one HSS/UDM instance fails, other HSS/UDM instances in the same set could provide services to I-/S-CSCF and IMS AS.
+When one HSS/UDM instance fails, other HSS/UDM instances in the same set could provide services to I-CSCF/S-CSCF and IMS AS.
 In this case, there is no impact on IMS services.
 But once all the HSS/UDM instances in the set are unavailable, most IMS procedures (e.g. IMS (re-)registration, IMS deregistration, mobile terminating session, AS originating session, supplementary services such as IP SMS, etc.) are impacted which results the service failure.
 Similar situation happens to HSS/UDM overload scenario, since at that time the HSS/UDM is hard to handle the related procedures.

 Even if HSS/UDM failure or overload, operators have strong requirement to continue IMS service for those users already registered to IMS, so that to minimize the service interruption due to HSS/UDM failure or overload.
 How to enhance existing procedure to support the operator requirement should be considered.